ocpi/ocpi/credentials.md

 This can be done by following the update procedure for the same version.
 By sending a PUT request to the credentials endpoint of this version, the other party will fetch and store the corresponding set of endpoints.

+### Updating the credentials and resetting the token

+The credentials (or parts theirof, such as the token) can be updated by sending the new credentials via a PUT request to the credentials endpoint of the current version, similar to the update procedure described above.

 ### Errors during registration

 When the Server connects back to the client during the credentials registration, it might encounter problems.
 When this happens, the Server should add the status code: [3001](status_codes.md#3xxx-server-errors) in the response to the POST from the client.

 ### Required endpoints not available